Mainstreaming the Minimum Economic Recovery Standards for Improved Market-Based Programming

 In 2017-2019, with funding from the USAID/OFDA, the SEEP Network supported practitioners and institutions to integrate MERS into organizational practices through the “Mainstreaming MERS” program.
 The program supported institutions to overcome a common challenge of humanitarian standards – moving beyond awareness towards application and integration of standards into operational practices.

-Join Marketlinks on February 19th at 9am EST for a webinar that will provide a brief overview of the MERS and describe the activities and lessons learned to mainstream the Standards among organizations and networks of practitioners.
-Representatives from the United Nations High Commissioner on Refugees (UNHCR) will highlight how MERS was integrated into their economic inclusion strategy and how their global livelihoods teams are using MERS to assess and improve programming.
-The webinar will also highlight how the introduction of the MERS to humanitarian aid community in Southern Turkey has begun to influence local NGOs and humanitarian coordinating bodies to adopt market-oriented approaches.
+Marketlinks hosted a webinar on February 19th, 2020 to share a brief overview of the MERS and describe the activities and lessons learned to mainstream the Standards among organizations and networks of practitioners.
+Representatives from the United Nations High Commissioner on Refugees (UNHCR) highlighted how MERS was integrated into their economic inclusion strategy and how their global livelihoods teams are using MERS to assess and improve programming.
+The webinar also highlighted how the introduction of the MERS to humanitarian aid community in Southern Turkey has begun to influence local NGOs and humanitarian coordinating bodies to adopt market-oriented approaches.
 Drawing from these experiences, the webinar will offer practical guidance and tips for mainstreaming MERS at the donor, institutional and practitioner level.

 Sonya Salanti leads the SEEP Network’s Resilient Markets thematic area.